Menu

 Insurance carriers have built expertise and scalability around administering and paying claims.

-This focus may bring other advantages, such as faster claims turnaround times and live, responsive claims service – potentially resulting in a better insurance experience for employees.
+This focus may bring other advantages, such as fast claims turnaround times and live, responsive claims service – potentially resulting in a better insurance experience for employees.
+ShelterPoint’s PFML policy provides a fully insured, compliant, stand-alone private option for your Connecticut PFML needs.
+Additionally, groups are competitively underwritten and may be priced below the State Plan rate - potentially saving employees money.

 Step 1 – Register on www.ctpaidleave.org

-Step 2 – Obtain a Quote/Proposal, Sample Policy and Plain Language Guide
+Step 2 – Obtain a Quote/Proposal, Sample Policy and Plain Language Guide from ShelterPoint

 2a) After registration on www.ctpaidleave.org, but before you apply: